GENESIS-AI-Hub/OpenBeavs/open-webui/README.md

 curl http://localhost:8080/api/v1/agents \
   -H "Authorization: Bearer YOUR_TOKEN_HERE" | jq

-# You should see the registered GENESIS AI Hub agent
+# You should see the registered GENESIS AI Hub agent and any other registered agents
 ```

+**Troubleshooting**: If you don't see your agent:
+- Check that the agent was registered successfully (step 2)
+- Verify the backend logs show `[MODELS] Added A2A agent model: ...`
+- Agents are cached in memory; if using multiple workers, the cache refreshes automatically when you try to use the agent

 #### Step 4: Send a Message to a Registered Agent